-Ballast Water Management
+Ballast Water Management Regulations

 Whilst ballast water is vital for the safe and efficient operation of modern ships, because of the potentially harmful marine species present, discharging untreated ballast water can lead to significant ecological and economic issues associated with spreading these outside of their native home.
 In response to this threat, the International Maritime Organisation (IMO) adopted the Ballast Water Management Convention.

 As everyone in the maritime industry will now know, on 8th September 2016, Finland joined the other 51 states that had formally accepted the Ballast Water Management Convention proposed by the IMO, who together equated to 35.14% of the world’s merchant shipping tonnage.
 With the treaty stating that ballast water management would become mandatory once at least 30 states, representing 35% of total merchant shipping tonnage were in agreement, the convention officially came into force a year later.
 So, what exactly does this mean for the industry?
 And what do ship owners need to do?

 The BWM convention includes two performance standards regarding the discharge of ballast water; D1 and D2.
 The D1 requirements, which state that ballast water exchange must be undertaken within open ocean areas at least 200 nautical miles from land, in waters at least 200m deep, were enforced for all existing vessels from the date of entry; 8th September 2017.
 However, as D1 is not considered an ideal solution, the D2 standards, which specify the maximum number of organisms allowed to be discharged, is the long-term requirement with a phased implementation.

 Whatever a vessels’ D2 compliance date, compliance is inevitable and ship owners need to consider their ballast water management system implementation plans now to prevent penalties.
 Castle Pumps have already helped many vessels with the specification and supply of